Close Menu

 • "Debateable" or "Negotiable"

-See also Opposite of Tycoon: A Complete Guide to Understanding and Using the Term
+See also Unlocking the Opposite of Agitation: A Complete Guide to Calmness and Tranquility

 Since "conversable" isn't widely recognized in standard dictionaries, most uses favor "discussable" or "negotiable" for clarity and acceptance.